cowboy8625/adam/CONTRIBUTING.md

 ## Code of Conduct

 Before contributing, please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-We aim to foster a positive and inclusive community.
+We aim to foster a positive community.

 ## How to Contribute